An overview of the criminal law system in South Korea

 Information on this webpage is provided as a public service by the Government of Canada.
 While every effort is made to provide accurate information, information contained here is provided on an "as is" basis without warranty of any kind, express or implied.
 The Government of Canada assumes no responsibility or liability of any kind and shall not be liable for any damages in connection to the information provided.
 This publication is not intended to provide legal or other advice and should not be relied upon in that regard.
 The reader is encouraged to retain a lawyer, if arrested or detained, and to supplement this information with independent research and professional advice.

 If you break the laws of another country, you are subject to the judicial system of that country.
 Being a foreigner or not knowing the local laws is not an excuse.
-Foreign Affairs, Trade and Development Canada can neither protect you from the consequences of your actions nor override the decisions of local authorities.
+Global Affairs Canada can neither protect you from the consequences of your actions nor override the decisions of local authorities.
 The South Korean and Canadian criminal law systems are significantly different.
 This can increase the stress and practical problems arising from arrest and imprisonment in South Korea.
 For example, please note that in South Korea: